vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 We have since moved all of the Mastodon components to locally compiled code running with Linux Systemd services.
 Not only has this proven more efficient, it's provided more flexibility.

-### Kubernetes

-We do not currently leverage Kubernetes for any part of the [vmst.io](https://vmst.io) configuration.
-We may explore this again in the future.

-Docker containers are still used to deploy our "Flings" as documented below.

 ## Code Purity